sungwoonpark0502/Today-I-Learned/git & github/github.md

 ### Things to Know
 * Can use git commit -am "message" when there are only modified files, no untracked files
+* clone: Bring a repo that is hosted somewhere like Github into a folder on your local machine
+* add: track your files and changes in Git
+* commit: save your files in Git
+* push: upload Git commits to a remote repo, like GitHub
+* pull: download changes from remote repo to your local machine, the opposite of push